 In contrast, the higher-tech paddle shifter replaces the gear lever, which is removed entirely, and the gear changes are performed on the steering wheel.
 The chief advantage is obvious: it allows drivers to maintain both hands on the wheel at all times.
 It also performs gear shifts on manual and automatic transmissions faster.
 The average shift time is 250 milliseconds (one quarter second) to 350 milliseconds, and because it is electronically controlled it always shifts to the correct gear.
 Like the bump shifter, the paddle mechanism relies on clutch operation with each shift.

-The installation usually involves placing the electronic controller in the trunk away from any heat source and running the cables from it to the shift lever on the transmission.
+The installation usually involves placing the electronic controller like Microplex in the trunk away from any heat source and running the cables from it to the shift lever on the transmission.
 The controller contains the electronics and the gear-driven motor.
 Automatic transmissions use a smaller controller with one motor.
 Manual transmissions use two motors to power the gear selection longitudinally (through the fore and aft gates) and laterally (through the neutral gate).
 Additionally, Mastershift’s kit easily adapts to any existing cable-driven system.